microsoft/indexnow-wordpress-plugin/README.md

 - Log in to WordPress admin panel for your WordPress site.
 Click on `Plugins > Add New`.
 - Search for `IndexNow Plugin` and install.
 - Once installed, click on `Activate` to enable plugin.
-- Go to IndexNow admin page and click `Let's Get Started!`.
+- Go to IndexNow admin page under `Settings > IndexNow` and click `Let's Get Started!`.

 ## Frequently Asked Questions